CorinneBean/Project_A_Team/README.md

 #### Data Analysis - *(Refer slides for details)*
 The data analysis process began with the consideration of two datasets from Austin Animal Center.

-### Database Integration

-For this project, we utilized PostgresSQL and fully integrated the database into our project.

-- The database contains static data captured from the Austin Animal Center website, and census data.
-The three tables within the database which were used for the final dataset are:
-    - Intake_df
-    - Outcome_df
-    - Zipcode_df

-- The Database interfaces with the project using Jupyter Notebook, Pandas and SQLAlchemy.
-These tools aided in the export of the dataframes into the Postgres AAC database.
-Once all the data was exported tables were created within the database.

-- Both inner and left joins were utilized with SQL to join the three tables together.
-Data was then manipulate on number, character and date columns.

-- Three connection strings using SQLAlchemy export the data into the Postgres database and create the tables.
-Two connection strings import the final dataset into the Jupyter Notebook machine learning scripts.

 ## Machine Learning Model
 The following is a provisional machine learning model which was used during the planning phase.